Weezerology Part Two: The Butterfly Effect

 Either way, though, what it does serve pretty neatly as now is the “final word” on the Pinkerton era of Weezer – the last discovered recording, the last track on what will presumably be the definitive re-release of the album, and what’s more, perhaps the most holistic single-track representation of that style.
 And in a way, it’s quite nice to have a track that gives a sense of closure to that whole phase – because, as we’ll see next time, following Pinkerton‘s failure and the band’s near-dissolution, it would be a very different Weezer that would later emerge, to a very different audience…

-Weezerology will continue with Part Three, Bein’ Green… soon.
+Weezerology continues with Part Three, Bein’ Green.

 1 Despite the aforementioned inclusion in their “worst of the year” list, in their actual review itself, Rolling Stone had given the album a passable 3/5.
 A further review in 2004, however, saw them grant it 5/5.
 Pitchfork, meanwhile, had originally rated the album 7.5, but their review of the 2010 re-release was a perfect 10.0.